 Red or green?
 When you travel to New Mexico it’s all about the chiles.
-I arrived in Santa Fe just in time for dinner.
+We arrived in Santa Fe just in time for dinner.
 My taste buds were clamoring for a plate of real New Mexican food and a great margarita.
-And those delicious blue corn muffins?
+And those delicious Santa Fe New Mexico blue corn muffins?
 I’ll tell you about those soon.
 First, a few tips on what to do when visiting fantastic Santa Fe, New Mexico.

 New Mexican Cuisine

 New Mexican cuisine is influenced by the cuisines of Spain as well as Mexican and American Indian cultures and relies heavily on their wonderful chiles.
 They are generally red or green with the green chiles being the same chile as the red before it ripens on the vine.

 Maria’s New Mexican Kitchen

 The first night we headed to Maria’s New Mexican Kitchen, famous for traditional New Mexican food and margaritas since 1950.
 I ordered chicken enchiladas with both red and green chile sauces.
 It definitely took care of my chile craving.
 Deep, rich flavor and a heat that sneaks up on you rather than hits you in the face.
 By the end of dinner I was smiling and breathing very clearly!

 Santa Fe is a renowned destination for fine food and dining, art, culture, shopping, and history.
 Founded in 1610, the city over 400 years old.
 At 7000 feet the air is cold, dry and crisp and the skies a remarkable blue.
 It snowed earlier in the week and there was still a dusting of snow on the mountain tops.